 The AICS aims to be an inclusive school.
 We believe deeply in our mission to serve our diverse and globally mobile community to the best of our ability, and accept children with a diverse range of learning backgrounds.
+Please see our Inclusion Policy and Student Support Policy for more information.

 Our mission is to facilitate high-quality, accessible, community-based, international learning for students of all nationalities living in the Netherlands.
 Our values are: diversity, community, integrity and inquiry.
 Our mission that everyone is included, challenged and successful is one we take very seriously, believing that an inclusive educational programme has a value that enriches the whole community.
+At the AICS, we work closely with the Samenwerkingsverband (SWV) Amsterdam-Diemen.
+The SWV advises and supports the school in providing developing and providing appropriate and inclusive education at the AICS

 We accept students with a range of abilities and learning diversity needs.
-Through our new project with the Samenwerkingsverband (SWV) and Stichting Kolom, we are now able to offer increased opportunities for Special Education within our school.
+Through our project with the Samenwerkingsverband (SWV) and Stichting Kolom, we are now able to offer increased opportunities for Special Education within our school.